Accessibility Statement

 adopting a cat from a shelter - parent talking with the shelter vet about what adoption fees cover

-Adoption fees vary from one organization to the next but usually help cover the costs associated with caring for the cat while it was in the care of the organization.
+So how much does it cost to adopt a cat?
+Adoption fees vary from one organization to the next but usually help cover the costs associated with caring for the cat while in their care.

 Adoption fees typically cover: